 By default, an Exploration will update automatically to show the latest successful run of the query powering it.
 If a Report runs on a schedule, or is manually refreshed, your Exploration will be refreshed simultaneously.

-Q: What happens if I delete a report powering an Exploration?
+Q: What happens if I delete a query/report powering an Explorations?

 Q: Can I save my Exploration against a specific query run/snapshot of the data?